 From 2005-07, Graham served as an assistant coach for the United States National Youth team.
 He has also been the head coach for the National 2-Meter Development Camp and Holiday Camp held at the Olympic Training Center in Colorado Springs, Colo.
 In addition, Graham has coached at the annual Camp of Champions in Long Beach, Calif., and was instrumental in starting water polo clubs in three different cities in Sonoma County.

 Graham began his playing career at Santa Rosa, where he played for two years.
 His stellar play garnered Honorable Mention All-America and All-Northern California honors in 1999.
 Graham spent his final two years at the University of Redlands, suiting up for the Bulldogs from 2001-02.
 During his time there, Redlands never lost a Southern California Intercollegiate Athletic Conference (SCIAC) game, winning the league championship both years.
 Graham was a two-time Academic All-American and earned All-SCIAC honors as a senior.

-Graham resides in Stockton with his wife, Kelley, and their daughter, Maggie.
+Graham resides in Stockton with his daughter, Maggie.